sabitabarik/Web-Application/README.md

 Push the built image to Docker Hub (or any container registry).
 Deploy Application:
 Use Kubernetes manifests to deploy the application to the EKS cluster.
+Monitor the application and cluster:
+Setup the Prometheus and Grafana to EKS cluser for monitor the application and cluster